richardsando/portfolio/readme.md

 # Q & A

-1. Describe key events in the development of the internet from the 1980s to today (max.
+#### 1. Describe key events in the development of the internet from the 1980s to today (max.
 150 words)

-Key events in the development of the internet included
+Key events in the development of the internet included:

+1982 SMTP (Simple Mail Transfer Protocol) is introduced

+1983 Domain Name System (DNS) pioneered by Jon Postel, Paul Mockapetris and Craig Partridge.
+Seven 'top-level' domain names are initially introduced: edu, com, gov, mil, net, org and int.

+1990 The Internet, World Wide Web & Tim Berners-Lee Tim Berners-Lee and Robert Cailliau propose a 'hypertext' system starting the modern Internet

+1991 The World Wide Web: The World Wide Web is launched to the public on August 6, 1991

+1994 The World Wide Web Consortium is founded by Tim Berners-Lee to help     with the development of common protocols for the evolution of the World Wide Web

+1998 google is founded

-2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
+#### 2. Define and describes the relationship between fundamental aspects of the internet such as: domains, web servers, DNS, and web browsers (max.
 150 words)

+Domain Name Service
+Router
+Web Browser

-3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
+#### 3. Reflect on one aspect of the development of internet technologies and how it has contributed to the world today (max.
 150 words)

+Google.